nyngwang/NeoZoom.lua/README.md

 ---

-> Wait, What?
-But I want to use the old one!
+The original idea of this project can be found on branch `neo-zoom-original`.

-The old one can be found on branch `neo-zoom-original`!
+But I won't fix any bug on that anymore.

 ---